Leevi Meriläinen: Ottawa Senators

 He was assigned to Belleville to start the 2024–25 season.
 After Ottawa goaltender Anton Forsberg was injured, Meriläinen was called up to NHL on 15 December 2024.
 Meriläinen started his third NHL game on 21 December, versus the Vancouver Canucks and recorded his first NHL victory.
 On 11 January 2025, Meriläinen recorded his first NHL shutout in a 5–0 victory against the Pittsburgh Penguins.
-Days later, after giving up a goal from Alex Ovechkin in a 1–0 overtime loss to the Washington Capitals, Meriläinen became the 179th unique goaltender to allow a goal from Ovechkin, breaking the NHL record for most unique goaltenders scored against by one player.
+Days later, after giving up a goal from Alexander Ovechkin in a 1–0 overtime loss to the Washington Capitals, Meriläinen became the 179th unique goaltender to allow a goal from Ovechkin, breaking the NHL record for most unique goaltenders scored against by one player.

+On 1 July 2025, Meriläinen signed a one-year, $1.05 million contract extension with Ottawa.
+He made Ottawa's roster to begin the 2025–26 season as the backup to starter Linus Ullmark.
+He struggled in the role and when Ullmark left the team in on 29 December for personal reasons, Meriläinen made ten straight starts, doing poorly.
+This led the Senators to sign veteran goalie James Reimer as a backup and when Ullmark returned in January 2026, Meriläinen was assigned to Belleville.
+In 20 games with Ottawa, he had a record of 8–10–1 with an 0.860 save percentage and a GAA of 3.51.
+He spent the rest of the season in the AHL where 19 appearances with a record of 8–8–1, a .909 save percentage and a 2.77 GAA.

+Meriläinen signed a one-year, $1.1 million extension with the Senators on 2 July 2026.
+Just under three months later, on 25 September, Meriläinen was waived by Ottawa ahead of the 2026–27 season, and was subsequently claimed by the Vancouver Canucks.

 International play

 Meriläinen joined Finland junior team for the 2022 World Junior Championships.
 Meriläinen began the tournament as Finland's starting goaltender, but was replaced by Juha Jatkola for the semifinal against the Swedish junior team and the gold medal game against the Canadian junior team.
 Finland lost to Canada in the final game and took silver in the tournament.